ivan-hc/AM/README.md

   		consider submitting your app to the AM application manager, at https://github.com/ivan-hc/AM-application-manager

+# Development branches
+The first version, [AM 1.0](https://github.com/ivan-hc/AM-application-manager/tree/1.0) can only install, remove and search the desired application, updates are at the complete discretion and management of the latter.
+However, due to the automatic check for updates, each program may take longer than normal to start.
+[AM 2.0](https://github.com/ivan-hc/AM-application-manager/tree/2.0) instead has a `-u` option to automatically update all the programs in bulk, thanks to an "AM-updater" script that will check for updates from the source.
+All this is needed to speedup the user experience.

 # Updates
 Here are the ways in which the updates will be made:
 - Updateable AppImages can rely on an [appimageupdatetool](https://github.com/AppImage/AppImageUpdate)-based "updater" or on their external zsync file (if provided by the developer);